antbaena/PasswordGenie/README.md

 3. **Install Dependencies:**

-   Make sure you have [Node.js](https://nodejs.org/) installed.
+  Make sure you have [Node.js](https://nodejs.org/) and [Angular CLI](https://angular.io/guide/setup-local) installed.
 Then, install the necessary dependencies with:

    `npm install`